Why Vasion Customers Don’t Have To Worry About Windows Protected Print

 Microsoft is making significant changes to how Windows handles printing, and IT leaders have questions.

-Here's what you need to know first: Vasion will support Windows Protected Print.
+Here's what you need to know first: As part of our Spring 2026 Launch, Vasion now supports Windows Protected Print.
 Your printers won't stop working.
-You won't need to replace your fleet.
+You don't need to replace your fleet.
 And you can transition at a pace that makes sense for your organization.

 Now let's talk about what's actually happening and how to think strategically about this transition.